Bishop Tuff

-The Bishop Tuff is a welded tuff that formed 764,800 ± 600 years ago as a rhyolitic pyroclastic flow during the approximately six day eruption that created the Long Valley Caldera.
+The Bishop Tuff is a welded tuff which formed 764,800 ± 600 years ago as a rhyolitic pyroclastic flow during the approximately six-day eruption that formed the Long Valley Caldera.
 Large outcrops of the tuff are located in Inyo and Mono Counties, California, United States.
 Approximately 200 cubic kilometers of ash and tuff erupted outside the caldera.

 Modern exposure

 The Bishop Tuff caps a volcanic plateau in the northern Owens Valley in eastern California.
 The tableland formation is located east of U.S. Route 395 and west of the Nevada stateline, sitting northwest of Bishop and southeast of Crowley Lake and Mammoth Lakes.
 Another part of the flow is south of Mono Lake, and surrounding the Mono-Inyo Craters.